harsh-coder-desgin/Food-Delivery-app-/README.md

 ![Screenshot 2025-05-06 172221](https://github.com/user-attachments/assets/26a160fb-fcb0-42ce-971a-75d51b5b7057)

-51.Cart Restriction - One Restaurant Only
+51.Cart Restriction - One Restaurant Only:
 Customers can add items from only one restaurant at a time.